Horadmard/Sudoku/README.md

  1. Find the most_busy blank in the Sudoku Table
  2. Give me a list of valid numbes that can be placed in blank
  3. Try to Solve new Sudoku Table
+ 4. If Algorithm reach a Deadend back to a previous level and try another valid number
+ 5. If Sudoku table was full, the problem is solved and print the answer